-- 8 oz. fresh ginger peeled and sliced thin
+- 12 oz. fresh ginger, peeled and diced or sliced

 Place the ginger slices in a saucepan and cover with water.
 Simmer for 20 minutes, then drain.

-- Place back in sauce pan, add 1 cup of sugar and cover with water.
-Heat to boiling, then simmer for 30 minutes.
+Place back in sauce pan, add 2 cups of sugar and cover with water.
+Heat to boiling, then simmer for 45 minutes.

 Drain (reserving the syrup) then spread on a parchment or wax paper lined baking sheet.